Economics Honors Track

 All relevant details about admission, course load, graduation and evaluation can be found in the links above.

-The Economics Honors students must complete all requirements of the Economics major and Honors Program.
-Some Economics courses may substitute for required Honors Program courses as detailed below, and thus enable graduation without extra course load.
+The Economics Honors Track students must complete all requirements of the Economics major and Honors Program.
+Some Economics courses may substitute for required Honors Program courses as detailed below, and thus enable graduation with minimal impact on overall course load.

 - HON 494 Honors Workshop